 \section{Role of Positive and Negative Samples}

-In RL algorithms, the surrogate objective trains models to fit on positive samples whose advantage is greater than zero, while suppressing generating negative samples with an advantage less than zero.
-In the context of training long reasoning models with GRPO, the positive samples refer to the correct responses successfully verified by the rule-based reward function, while the negative ones stand for incorrect or unverifiable answers.
-A natural question arises: \textit{What can long reasoning models learn from positive and negative samples during the RL training?
+In scaling RL algorithms, the surrogate objective trains models to fit positive samples whose advantage is greater than zero, while suppressing negative samples with an advantage less than zero.
+In the context of RLVR, the positive samples refer to the correct responses successfully verified by the rule-based reward function, while the negative ones stand for incorrect or unverifiable answers.
+Natural questions arise: \textit{What can long-CoT reasoning models learn from positive and negative samples during scaling RL?
 Is learning from negative or positive samples necessary?}

 There have been different conjectures about the role of positive and negative samples: \begin{itemize} \item For a complex reasoning problem, the unsuccessful solution space is significantly larger than the correct one\footnote{Considering that any mistake in any of the reasoning steps will lead to an incorrect result, while the correct solution is limited.}.
-Thus, an intuitive conjecture is that for long reasoning tasks, learning from the negative samples is marginal, while positive samples contribute mostly. \item Some works argue to discard negative actions but only update the policy on positive ones to optimize conventional RL tasks better \cite{DBLP:conf/nips/SrinivasanLZPTM18,DBLP:conf/icml/Jesson0GBFFG24}. \item Other works of human preference alignment offer an opposite opinion that during RL training, negative gradient, i.e., learning to ``push-down'' likelihood on negative samples, results in faster accumulation of probability mass on a subset of high-reward responses compared to learning from positive samples supervised \cite{DBLP:conf/icml/TajwarSSR0XEFK24}. \end{itemize} In this section, we first conduct empirical ablation studies and then provide a theoretical explanation to answer the above question.
+Thus, we conjecture that for complex reasoning tasks, negative samples have limited contribution, whereas positive samples are of primary importance. \item Some works argue to discard negative actions but only update the policy on positive ones to achieve better performance on conventional RL tasks \cite{DBLP:conf/nips/SrinivasanLZPTM18,DBLP:conf/icml/Jesson0GBFFG24}. \item Other works offer an opposite opinion that during RL training, negative gradient, i.e., learning to ``push-down'' likelihood on negative samples, results in faster accumulation of probability mass on a subset of high-reward responses compared to learning from positive samples \cite{DBLP:conf/icml/TajwarSSR0XEFK24}. \end{itemize} We first empirically study the role of two sample types and then provide an explanation to answer the above questions.